inclement/inclem.net/content/050714-labeltext.rst

 The first thing to realise is how the Label works by default.
-It takes the text, and *draws* it to a texture - that's all the text you see is really, sequential images of each of the characters you entered.
+It takes the text, and *draws* it to a texture, in practical terms that's an image of the characters.
 Everything you might want to do with the Label revolves around what this texture is really doing.
-By default, this is *not* wrapping the text (unless you put in linebreak characters manually) - it just makes one long image of all the text, not respecting the size of the label or anything like that, and this image is is placed right in the middle of the label, centered in both directions.
+By default, it does *not* wrap the text (unless you put in linebreak characters manually) - it just makes one long image on a single row.
+This image is is placed right in the middle of the label, centered in both directions.
+The behaviour is fine for short text snippets, but will overhang the Label on both sides if the text is too long.

-This leads to some potentially annoying behaviour - as well as the text not wrapping, you might have observed that the halign and valign properties seem to do nothing by default.
-This is because they orient things not inside the widget, but inside the texture...which is the exact size it needs to contain the text so all alignments are identical.
+This also leads to some other annoying behaviour - as well as the text not wrapping, you might have observed that the halign and valign properties seem to do nothing by default.
+This is because they orient things not inside the widget, but inside the texture...which is the exact size it needs to contain the text so alignments change nothing.

 To solve all these problems, you can manually set the size of the texture with :code:`text_size`, a tuple of width and height, e.g.::